mousindev/nereolopez/README.md

 # 👋 Hi!
 I'm Nereo

 If you don't know me, let me quickly introduce myself.
-I started off my career as a Software Engineer almost 15 years ago, and later I moved to different positions like Scrum Master, Engineering Manager, Innovation Manager and currently Head of Engineering.
+I started off my career as a Software Engineer almost 15 years ago, and later I moved to different positions like Scrum Master, Engineering Manager, Innovation Manager, Head of Engineering and currently Sr Manager in Software Development at Amazon.
 Still, I try to find as much time as I can to keep learning and improving on the technical side 😁

 Aside of that, I started the Ionic community here in Barcelona back in 2015 (and handed it over when I relocated to Germany for a year in 2016) and I also give trainings on different technologies and methodologies from time to time (Development, Automation, DevOps,  Agile...)